leanprover-community/lean4-metaprogramming-book/md/main/syntax.md

 Lastly at the `notation` example there are also these `:precedence` bindings at the arguments: `l:10` and `r:11`.
 This conveys that the left argument must have precedence at least 10 or greater, and the right argument must have precedence at 11 or greater.
-This this forces left associativity like `infixl` above.
+This forces left associativity like `infixl` above.
 To understand this, let's compare two hypothetical parses:
 ```
 -- a LXOR b LXOR c